Quantcast

 Some Whats will need for you to use them in a very specific way to attract something in, like a rabbit being used as bait.
 You can even use repulsion as a rather fascinating way to get good things to come to you - like getting a repellent outcast (Chapter 20) to do something you don't want a group of people doing.
 If a truly repellent person does it publicly, then most of the public won't do it ever.
 You can't just leave the Whats to hunt on their own, because eventually all you'll be left with is prey, and no hunters, or the hunters will be tired for a bit and need a rest.

 If failure cost you 1 dollar each, you’d need to spend 5 failure bills by the end of the second year in order to completely destroy the entire past's worth of success, but in the 16th year, you’d need to spend 65,537 dollar bills worth of failure to completely destroy anything.
-Of course, success in any specific subcategory or field is just a smaller piece of the overall tea cup.
+If your success is exponential, then after a short time, it will be near impossible to undo what you have created.
+Of course, success in any specific subcategory or field is just a smaller piece of the overall cup.

-All teacups can be broken up in different ways, and so you can be after different things from someone else, in terms of specifics, but still both be after obtaining "success" overall.
-Keep in mind that most teacups don't break evenly, so you'll often have different amounts of "success currency" needed for each of the different types of things you're trying to accomplish or have.
+All cups can be broken up in different ways, and so you can be after different things from someone else, in terms of specifics, but still both be after obtaining "success" overall.
+Keep in mind that most cups don't break evenly, so you'll often have different amounts of "success currency" needed for each of the different types of things you're trying to accomplish or have.

 This is not to say that you can’t lose your success easily under the correct circumstances.
-They either attract, or repel, and both can be done strongly.
+They either attract, or repel, and both can be done exponentially (failure follows these rules as well — In fact, this chapter is about the creation of anything.
+We’re just describing the act of creating attraction in this case.).
 By having a lot more attractive Whats (Like a good personality, good looks, a sense of humor, and so much more) all at once, you can keep your success longer because you have more leashes tying it to you.
 If you have multiple predators guarding that gate, success is much less likely to sneak out and away from you.
 You can also keep your dreams by simply having an extremely strong What, like a T-Rex, to herd the other Whats that you already have.

 This is one of the biggest reasons I see for relationship failure.
 It's relatively hard to even start a relationship, but keeping one seems to be very tricky business for most people as well.
 The reason behind that is that they haven't spent a good enough portion of their single lives looking for the correct Whats to keep a good, healthy relationship.
 Even if they had the strength to start a relationship, most people just jump right in, once that's been achieved.
 Big...
 BIIIIG mistake.
 If you go in with just enough wolves to get a partner attached and herded into you, what happens when the partner leaves?
 Chances are, some of those wolves will end up dead, or extremely weakened in the process, often due to newly formed self-doubts which are gonna repel even more good stuff back away from you.
 If the gatekeepers are lost in a battle with your ex as they make their way out, what's to stop your prizes from running off into the wilderness that they called home?
 Besides, the Whats that you start with probably won't be enough to hold them for the rest of your lives.

 Starting a relationship, no matter how difficult it is to do, is actually, most often, the easiest part.
+This includes creating a relationship with yourself.
 You need to go about accumulating the right Whats to keep a good partner around BEFORE you get into something with someone.
 A bit more self-awareness might be good.
 I'm not saying that you have none, but most people don't stock up on it, and it's a pretty good What to have for keeping a relationship glued in tight.
-If you'd like to talk through what type of Whats you need... for a new What (lol), consider making an appointment with me.
-If not, the best I can suggest is to look at the people around you in life, who are in the situation you're after, and look to see what sort of Whats they have.
+The best I can suggest is to look at the people around you in life, who are in the situation you're after, and look to see what sort of Whats they have.
 In the case of this example, it'd probably mean talking with individuals in longstanding happy relationships.

 "Success is getting what you want.
 Happiness is wanting what you get."